falseywinchnet/airspyhf/README.md

 ## requirement to make it work
 "LD_PRELOAD=/usr/lib/libusb-1.0.so airspyhf_info/spyserver/etc" if your system has an old libusb it depends on, you'll have to manually bind to this on linux

+note that if you blindly followed the instructions above you have just installed the normal airspy library and not the one in this repo since i did not change the wget directive.

 ## Principal authors:

 Ian Gilmour <ian@sdrsharp.com> and Youssef Touil <youssef@airspy.com>